-III.
-Military Personnel, Veterans, and their Dependents
+V. Veterans, Military Personnel, and their Family Members

-A. Military Personnel and their Dependents
+A. Military Personnel and their Family Members

-- Military personnel and their dependents who are stationed, living, or domiciled in Maryland, and their spouses and dependents, who are entering the College for the first time, are considered residents of Frederick County.
-If the armed services member moves out of the state, the dependents and spouse may maintain in-county residence as long as they stay continuously enrolled in courses at the College.
-All verification documentation must be submitted to Veteran and Military Services located in the Veteran and Military Student Center in Annapolis Hall. - 2.
-Who have relocated to Maryland as a result of the Base Realignment and Closure process (BRAC), will be granted a waiver of the three (3) months residency requirement.
-The employee or their dependent must present a letter from an employer on company letterhead, confirming that their relocation to Maryland and/or Frederick County was a result of the BRAC process to Registration and Records within the Enrollment Center located in Jefferson Hall.
-For purposes of tuition rates, eligible employees and dependents will be treated as in-county residents if they locate in Frederick County; they will be treated as out-of-county but in-state residents if they locate outside of Frederick County but within Maryland.
+- 1. Military personnel who are stationed, living, or domiciled in Maryland, and their spouses and dependents, are considered residents of Frederick County and granted in-county tuition.
+If the service member moves out of the state, the service member, dependents, and spouse remain eligible for in-county tuition as long as they stay continuously enrolled in courses at the College.
+All verification documentation can be submitted by email to Veteran and Military Services at veterans@ frederick.edu. - 2.
+Individuals who have relocated to Maryland as a result of the Base Realignment and Closure process (BRAC), will be granted a waiver of the three (3) months residency requirement.
+The individual or their family member must present a letter from an employer on company letterhead, confirming that their relocation to Maryland and/or Frederick County was a result of the BRAC process to Registration and Records in-person to Jefferson Hall or by email to registration@ frederick.edu.
+For purposes of determining tuition rates, eligible individuals and dependents will be treated as in-county residents if they locate in Frederick County; they will be treated as out-of-county but in-state residents if they locate outside of Frederick County but within Maryland.

-B. Veterans and their Dependents
+B. Veterans and their Family Members